davidrobin/nginx-brotli-modules/README.md

 A shell script to build compliant Brotli modules with your current Nginx server version.

 ## How to build compliant Brolti modules with your current Nginx server version
-- Download the file ``build-nginx-brotli-modules.sh``
+- Download the file ``build-nginx-brotli-modules.sh`` to your computer/server where Nginx is installed
-- Run this command:
+- Run this command from your computer/server:
   ```
   bash build-nginx-brotli-modules.sh
   ```